Canada Spousal Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Choose Inland or Outland and Confirm Quebec vs Federal Path

 Select the stream based on where the sponsored partner is at the time of application.
-Sponsors residing in Quebec must additionally complete the Quebec selection process with MIFI — a separate undertaking and a Certificate of Selection of Quebec (CSQ).
+Sponsors residing in Quebec must additionally complete the Quebec selection process with MIFI, which requires a separate undertaking and a Certificate of Selection of Quebec (CSQ).
 Federal sponsors outside Quebec follow the IRCC PR Portal path only.

 Gather Documents and Sign the Undertaking